 Independent companies like these often place a high priority on customer service.
 They have a great incentive to make sure you are completely satisfied with your finished kitchen, since referrals are often the main way they get new business.
 They have access to all of the same materials (and possibly even more) that Home Depot does, and they can help you decide what will work best in your home.

-Jerry Lund, owner of Wine Country Woodworks in Temecula, had this to say: “We love Home Depot as much as anyone, but I think you’ll almost always have a better experience and get a better finished product when you go with a specialty cabinet company for a custom kitchen.
+Jerry Lund, who owns makes custom cabinets in Temecula, had this to say: “We love Home Depot as much as anyone, but I think you’ll almost always have a better experience and get a better finished product when you go with a specialty cabinet company for a custom kitchen.
 We can offer creative solutions based on our years of real-world experience in the cabinetry business, and our prices are competitive with those offered by Home Depot for similar products.
 Typically, we are able to beat Home Depot’s prices for custom cabinets, since our overhead is much lower.”

 The downsides to working with an independent shop are that you always run the risk of hiring the “wrong” company—one that isn’t properly licensed or insured, or an unethical one that doesn’t do the job as promised.
 However, a little research on your part can help reduce this risk.
 Get references.
 Find out how long the company has been in business and if they have any complaints against them.
 And be wary of any company that asks for payment in cash only.